-According to the absurdist, religion is constructed by man in an attempt to create meaning to a senseless existence.
-Acceptance of religion, of the possibility of an afterlife, would mean that man effectively escapes death.
-This is a destructive belief, as only the realization and acceptance of impending death allows man to live to his fullest.
+According to Absurdism, religion is constructed by man in an attempt to create meaning to a senseless existence.
+Acceptance of religion (and of the possibility of an afterlife) would mean that man effectively escapes death.
+Absurdists think this is a super-destructive belief, because only the realization and acceptance of impending death allows man to live to his fullest.

 In the world depicted by Meursault, religion is the single most harmful social construct.